Boston Red Sox vs. Philadelphia Phillies Results, Stats, and Recap - September 8, 2020 Gametracker

+The Red Sox tacked on a run in the seventh to make it 5-2, and Marcus Walden got the final two outs in the ninth for his first save.

+Chris Mazza (1-1) allowed two runs in five innings for the win.

-Bohm continued his knack for clutch hits, coming through with Philadelphia down to its last strike.
+Bohm continued his knack for clutch hits, coming through in the opener with Philadelphia down to its last strike.
 The rookie drove in four runs with three hits, including his winner off Matt Barnes (1-3) as the Phillies compete for their first playoff berth since 2011.

 The Phillies started a run of five doubleheaders - all of them seven-inning games - between now and Sept.
 22. That highlights a stretch of 19 games in 15 days, including a whopping seven straight games in Miami.